ikr/money-math/README.md

 Which we use for bills in CHF that are required by law to be 0 (mod 5).

+# An important note on the amount "data type"

+The _amount_ strings are expected to strictly adhere to the format described by the regular expression noted [above](#what-does-it-do).
+Thus, for example, it must be:

+* `"10.10"`, not `"10.1"`, not `"10.100"`;
+* `"10.00"`, not `10`, not `"10"`, not `"10.0"`.

+That's a precondition for any of the API functions accepting _amount_ arguments to work correctly.
+I understand that it may be confusing to some of new users; but I believe that's an optimally pragmatic way to mimic, by convention, an algebraic data type in idiomatic JavaScript -- a (very) dynamically typed language.

+Luckily, you can always move your arbitrary float value into the _amounts field_ with `money.floatToAmount(...)`.
+Once all the values are _amounts,_ money-math guarantees that all the _field_ operations keep the results withing the _field._ Classic algebra.

 # License (MIT)

 Copyright (c) 2012-2015 Ivan Krechetov